 Since the introduction in 2013 of measures targeting women, the number of women who are setting up their own businesses has grown year-on-year.

-In 2012, just eight out of 97 participating high potential start-ups were female-led (8%) which has increased to 23.75% in 2020, when 19 of the 80 participating in the programme were female led.
+In 2012, just 8 out of 97 participating high potential start-ups (HPSU) were female-led (8%) which has increased to 37% in 2022, when 34 of the 91 participating in the programme were female led.

 Progress has been made: For example, in 2015, 57% of participants attending core training programmes in Local Enterprise Offices were female.
 This increased to 60% in 2020.

-By answering the questions in the Supporting SMEs Online Tool, a small business will:
+By answering the questions in the online tool, a small business will:

 The National Association of Community Enterprise Centres (NACEC) primary role is to support and develop the interests of 117 community enterprise centres on a national basis.
 Many centres were developed in areas of low employment and population.

-WEgate, is a new gateway for women's entrepreneurship in Europe supported by the European Commission.
+WEgate is a gateway for women's entrepreneurship in Europe supported by the European Commission.

-2016 OECD Rapid Policy Assessment on Supporting Women Entrepreneurs in Ireland: oecd.org/cfe/leed/RPA-Ireland-women-FINAL.pdf
+2016 OECD Rapid Policy Assessment on Supporting Women Entrepreneurs in Ireland (PDF)